strongloop/strong-globalize/README.md

 # Language Config Customization

 Out of box, one CLDR `gz` file is inculuded in `strong-globalize/cldr` directory.
 CLDR standas for Common Locale Data Repository.
 The `gz` file contains CLDR data for the languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
 In the installation of strong-globalize in your package for your production deployment, you can replace the out-of-box `gz` file entirely, or add extra CLDR data to the `cldr` directory.
-There are approximtely 450 locales (language/culture variations) are defined in the Unicode CLDR v28.
-Note that there are 40+ variations of French and 100+ variations of English.
+There are approximtely 450 locales (language/culture variations) defined in the Unicode CLDR v28.
+Among them, there are 40+ variations of French and 100+ variations of English.

 strong-globalize provides a utility tool under util directory.
 The tool assembles and compresses only the languages you need to support in your strong-globalize installation.
 For example, the out-of-box gz file for the 11 languages is 134KB.
 See README of the utility under util directory.